-Your teaching cover letter is your chance to make your personality shine for potential schools to get to know more about the authentic you.
+Your teaching cover letter is your chance to make your personality shine for potential schools to know more about the authentic you.
 It’s the first contact you will have with a school district, making it imperative you make an excellent impression by submitting a cover letter that instantly captures the recipient’s attention.

 You don’t get a second chance.

 When your profession is educating students, helping them to grow and learn, your cover letter can be of utmost importance because it shows your passion for teaching.

-Convey your passion for shaping young people’s minds, and for helping them succeed socially and academically in your cover letter.
-Communicating you are a successful and talented educator in an engaging way makes the person reading your cover letter want to learn more about you by continuing on to your resume.
+Convey your passion for shaping young people’s minds and for helping them succeed socially and academically in your cover letter.
+Communicating you are a successful and talented educator.
+Engaging content makes the person reading your cover letter want to learn more about you by continuing to your resume.

 Design and Writing Tips When Submitting Your Teaching Cover Letter

 Cover Letter Visual Presentation:

-The first thing someone will notice about your cover letter before they even read the content is how it looks.
+The first thing someone will notice about your cover letter before they even read the content is its looks.
 Create your letter using standard font size and style.
 Although you may want to show your expertise with writing, keep the cover letter concise and straightforward.

 The cover letter design and format should match your resume in the font, style, and formatting.
 Attention to detail is important.
-Of course, keep a copy on your computer to tailor it to each teaching position you wish to apply for.
+Keep a copy on your computer to tailor it to each teaching position you wish to apply for.

 Spelling, Grammar, and Punctuation:

-Submitting an application letter that contains spelling or grammatical errors will make the interviewer think you didn’t care enough to proofread your letter before sending it.
+Submitting an application letter containing spelling or grammatical errors will make the interviewer think you didn’t care enough to proofread your letter before sending it.
 Even if you think you are good at writing and have few or no mistakes, always have your letter proofread.
-Someone else may see errors that you didn’t notice.
+Someone else may see errors you overlooked.
 Don’t use large or unusual words.
-Keep it plain, simple and to the point.
+Keep it plain, simple, and to the point.
 The easier they can read your letter, the better chance you have against the competition.